sciZer0/7/v/README.md

 * Automatic Proposals (inbuilt)
 * Non-Automatic Proposals (inbuilt)
-* Competitive Quadratic Voting (inbuilt)
+* Competitive Voting (inbuilt)
 * Hyde Park

-<h1>6 &nbsp Competitive Quadratic Voting</h1>
+<h1>6 &nbsp Competitive Voting</h1>

 On the Vote blockchain, each vote on each proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).

-And, there is a specific voting system: Competitive Quadratic Voting.
+And, there is a specific voting system: Competitive mVoting.

 The "competitive" word means that while voting on each proposal, competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

 > <b>The best decisions must overcome the Voting Power of rivals</b>.

-The "quadratic" word, in turn, means that the Voting Power of each bet is calculated as a square root of the number of tokens.

-For example,

-* if Voter’s bet is 1 Hand, the Voting Power of this bet is 1
-* if Voter’s bet is 100 Hands, the Voting Power of this bet is 10
-* if Voter’s bet is 1,000,000 Hands, the Voting Power of this bet is 1,000

-and so on.

-At the last Slot (during each voting), the Voting Power of all the FOR bets are summarized and the Voting Power of all the AGAINST bets are also summarized.
+At the last Slot (during each voting), all votes are summarized — all "FOR" bets are summarized and all "AGAINST" bets are also summarized.

 Plus, each decision is made by a margin of at least 15% – in other words, the Mandatory Margin is 15%.

 For example, if a vote on a certain proposal has accumulated in total:

-* FOR: 3,500,000,000 Voting Power<br>
+* FOR: 3,500,000,000 Votes<br>

-* AGAINST: 3,000,000,000 Voting Power
+* AGAINST: 3,000,000,000 Votes

 then,